 The first fulfillment Nathan spoke against David was the death of the illegitimate child of King David and Bathsheba (2Samuel 12:15-19).
 Their child’s death caused sorrow and heartache.

-It also sets a terrible example for his son Solomon, who would be the next king.
+It also sets a terrible example for his son Solomon, who would be the next to reign.

 The third tragedy is the rape of David’s daughter, Tamar, by David’s oldest son, her half brother, Amnon (2Samuel 13:1-20).
 This act of violence hurts and shames the victim, and God forbids it (Leviticus 18:9), but Amnon still wants her and plots to take her by force.
 Amnon’s actions cause a fourth and fifth calamity.

 Since Amnon raped Absalom’s sister, Tamar, Absalom arranges for Amnon’s murder.
-When he dies, there’s great mourning for him.
-People expected Amnon to be David’s successor.
+When he dies, the Israelites mourn for him.
+The people expected Amnon to be David’s successor.

 Amnon’s murder leads to another calamity—the exile of David’s beloved son, Absalom.
 He’s responsible for killing Amnon, so in fear, he flees in self-banishment for three years.